6 Common Symptoms of Chronic Fatigue

 You can’t concentrate.

 Fatigue also affects people cognitively.
-Many find it difficult to concentrate, that they forget things, and are easily distracted.
+Many find that they forget things, that it’s difficult to concentrate, and that they’re easily distracted.
 Brain fog is a common symptom associated with fatigue and many report being unable to communicate well, often not being able to find the right words when speaking or forgetting people’s names.

 Simple tasks zap your emotional energy.